DOAJ/doaj/README.md

 ## Updating static content & data

+Each static page is represented by a single `.md` file.

 Most of the content of doaj.org’s static pages can be written in Markdown (`.md`) and modified in the following directories (representing a section of the site):
 - `about/`
   - `index.md`: the main About section page (_Mission_, _History_)